 Santa Rosa District Schools' professional development system is a detailed plan for teachers, administrators and district leaders to focus on individual growth and success of school improvement and district initiatives.
-We are creating a paradigm shift in teacher and administrator reflection as they focus on deliberate practice and reflection of their own teaching as a part ofduring their Professional Developmen Plan.
-Teachers have the additional opportunity to self-assess before they begin their Professional Development Plan to identify instructional strategies that they can work on to improve teaching and learning, and take a honest view of where they are successful and areas that need work.
+We are creating a paradigm shift in teacher and administrator reflection as they focus on deliberate practice and reflection of their own teaching as a part of their Professional Developmen Plan.
+Teachers self-assess before they begin their Professional Development Plan to identify instructional strategies that they can work on to improve teaching and learning.
 Teachers and administrators reflect mid-year on professional development taken thus far and provide feedback to the district on professional development needs.
 Additionally, this reflection provides a time for teachers and administrators to identify how the professional learning has impacted student performance and the changes in teacher practice that has occurred.
-By providing this additional opportunity to reflect, As teachers reflect mid-year, they are able toteachers can adjust their professional learning mid-year and more successfully to help them meet their student's, needs and state, district and school initatives.
+As teachers reflect mid-year, they are able to adjust their professional learning to help them meet their student's, state, district and school initatives.

-The school-based focus of professional learning has broadened to incorportate just in time-collaborative jobembedded training for the teachers.
-PLCs will become a natural part of their work-day.
-Administrators are collaborating with teachers and district professional development leaders to bring the necessary professional learning to the teachers.
-Focus on Common Core-Instructional Pillars, Florida Standards and and Marzano's Teaching strategies will be the focus for district-wide professional learning. are emphasized in all professional learning throughout the district with an understanding that these initiatives can be incorporated into all aspects of teaching.
+The school-based focus of professional learning has broadened to incorportate collaborative job-embedded training for the treachers and administrators.
+PLCs will continue to bebecome a natural part of the ir-work-day.
+Administrators are collaborating with teachers and district professional development leaders to focus on data driven professional learning needs.bring the necessary professional learning to the teachers.
+Instructional Pillarsstrategies, Florida Standards as they relate tond Marzano's Teaching strategies, and STEM/STEAM strategies will be the focus for district-wide professional learning.
 Lesson Study and Action Research will be encouraged as a "by-product" from the PLCs.
 The goal being meaningful job-embedded professional learning that focuses directly on teacher and student classroom needs.